CASR-HKU/MSD-FCCM23/hardware/README.md

 - *(Optional) Schedule and Dataflow Preparation*: you should already run the *Scheduler* step in the software evaluation to get the dataflow and schedule *.csv* files, please refer to `../software/README.md`. **We have provided the final schedule csv files so you can directly use the schedule in our host and you may want to skip this step.**

+- *(Optional) Download and setup board files:* If you do not have PYNQ-Z2, Ultra96 and ZCU102 board files, you can download them from the following links:

+    - [PYNQ-Z2](https://dpoauwgwqsy2x.cloudfront.net/Download/pynq-z2.zip).
+Unzip the downloaded file and move it to your board files path.
+    - [Ultra96 and ZCU102](https://github.com/Xilinx/XilinxBoardStore/tree/2021.2/).
+You can directly download the repository and find the board files in the `./boards` folder.

+    If you have the board files, or after you download them, you need to export the environment variable for the board files path, as follows:

+    ```bash
+    export BOARD_PART_REPO=$your_board_files_path$
+    # e.g., my board files are all in the `/home/jiajun/.Xilinx/Vivado/2021.2/xhub/board_store/xilinx_board_store` folder, so the command is:
+    # export BOARD_PART_REPO=/home/jiajun/.Xilinx/Vivado/2021.2/xhub/board_store/xilinx_board_store
+    ```

+    Then you can continue to the next step. **Remember you should keep in the same terminal.**

 - *Vivado Project & Bitstream Generation*.
 There are three Vivado projects in the `./vivado`.
 We provide a *Makefile* for each project, by which you can automatically run the synthesis and implementation.

     *If you want to generate the projects and bitstream individually for different FPGA platforms, you can run the following commands:*